P4nd4233/personal--blogg/lamp-wp.md

 layout: default
 ---

-# [BASH] Scripting installation of LAMP stack and WordPress
+# [BASH] Scripting installation of LAMP stack and WordPress from Ground 0

 * * *

-### I have written a little script, which automates the installation of LAMP and WordPress on Ubuntu 20.04.
+### I have written a little script, which automates the installation of LAMP and WordPress on Ubuntu 20.04 (clean install).
 You can find this script at my <a href="https://github.com/P4nd4233/automation" target="_blank">Git Hub Repository</a> for the automation articles.

 > The Script takes the following parameters: